Pieve di Sasso, Neviano degli Arduini: History

 on the pilgrimage route that included the Abbey of Linari.
 Over the centuries, the structure had become dilapidated, but underwent restoration from 1821-1846, including new internal pavement.
 In 1905, the roof was refurbished.
 An earthquake in 1920 damaged the structure.
 A belltower, built in a Romanesque design was erected in 1948.
 Further renovations occurred after 1950, constructing a new pulpit and main altar.

-Descrizione
+Description

 The church has three naves with an apse in the east.
 The facade is simple with an arched doorway.
 Above is a biphore window with a central column added during a refurbishment.
 Atop is a small Greek cross window.
 Along the flanks are narrow windows.

 The baptismal font was renovated in 1960 using original stones.
 It has four panels with depictions representing the St Matthew, St March, a priest blessing and a Griffon and dove.